Email this to a friend

-eConferences are recordings of advanced level topics with an expert guest speaker.
-They were recorded via webcast with a live audience, you will hear the questions and answers throughout the presentation.
+eConferences are recordings of advanced level topics in medical devices, usually with an expert guest speaker.
+Most were recorded via webcast with a live audience, you will hear the questions and answers throughout the event.
 The typical format is a 60-minute presentation and about 30-minutes of Q&A.

 $400